alopez/alopez.github.com/join.md

 proposal** due to the sheer number of applicants interested in natural language processing.
 So, if you contact me, I will simply refer you back to this page for advice.
 I don't do this to discourage you---Please do apply!
-And please put my name in your application as a possible supervisor---your application will then be routed to me and I will read your proposal during the normal admissions cycle, which takes place early in the calendar year.
+If you name me as a potential supervisor, then your application will then be routed to me and I will read your proposal during the normal admissions cycle, which takes place early in the calendar year.